jsa4000/Kubernetes-Ecosystem-Tools/eventing/strimzi/README.md

 [Strimzi](https://strimzi.io/) provides a way to run an Apache Kafka cluster on Kubernetes in various deployment configurations.

+For more advanced features see the [complete guide](https://strimzi.io/docs/operators/latest/configuring.html)

 Secure by Default

 * Built-in security